 1961 Ordnance and engineering specialists and armament manufacturers.
 19,300 employees.
 [9]

-Vickers formed its Aviation Department in 1911.
+1911 Vickers formed its Aviation Department.

 SEE Vickers Aircraft for a list of Aircraft built.